ornicar/lichess-old/README.markdown

 Very fast Chess game designed to run on a small server and play hundreds of concurrent games.
+GUI is only HTML5 and JavaScript.

-- Allows to play with a friend, a random player or an Artificial Intelligence.
+- Allows to play with a friend, a random player or an artificial intelligence.
 - Supports castling, en passant, selective promotion, color selection, check and mate detection, threefold repetition, and move validation.
 - Chess clock, integrated chat, real time spectator mode and analysis interface available.
 - Chess variants abailable: Standard and Chess960
-- Translated to 23 languages thanks to contributors.
+- Translated to 42 languages thanks to contributors.
 - Uses only open source languages: PHP 5.3, HTML5, Javascript and CSS.
-Powered by Symfony2 and jQuery 1.4.
+Powered by Symfony2, jQuery 1.5 and jQuery UI 1.8.

 PLAY
 ----